Certified Maintenance & Reliability Professional (CMRP) Certification

 The Certified Maintenance and Reliability Professional standard is the leading accreditation for modern maintenance and reliability professionals.
 This top-tier qualification was established to set a consistent, recognized standard in the industry.
 It is the only certification accredited by the American National Standards Institute (ANSI).
 It follows the global standards of the Organization for Standards (ISO) for its accreditation process.
 Participants who pass the exam can use the designation 'CMRP.'

-Known Best Practices will be explained, demonstrated, and attendees will work on real-world issues in each functional area in maintenance and reliability.
+Known Best Practices will be explained, and demonstrated, and attendees will work on real-world issues in each functional area in maintenance and reliability.

 The course will explain the concepts, tools, and processes of each element of the five pillars according to the body of knowledge guide.